H.R. 17: Paycheck Fairness Act

 Does H.R.
 17 protect workers who discuss their pay?

 Yes.
-The bill bars retaliation for asking about, discussing, or disclosing wages, and employers could not require waivers that ban pay discussions.
+The bill bars employers from retaliating against you for asking about, discussing, or disclosing wages, and it would stop them from making you sign a waiver that forbids pay conversations.

 Who would have to report pay data under H.R.
 17?